How And Why Recognition Is The Key To Employee Advocacy?

 "Customers will never love a company until its employees love it first."

-If your employees love working at your company, talk about it, and promote it on Facebook, Twitter, and various other social media platforms, such organic promotion would look more credible in the public's eyes, whether they are clients or possible recruits.
+If your employees love working at your company, talk about it, and promote it on various social media platforms, such organic promotion would look more credible publicly, whether it’s viewed by potential clients or job seekers.

 Social Media Today reported that content shared by employees receives 8x more engagement than content shared by brand channels.